Wondering how to reheat a calzone? I have you covered!

 If your favorite part of a calzone is a crunchy crust, the air fryer method is right up your alley.

-The air fryer method reheats calzones like an oven but is quicker and crunchier.
+The air fryer method reheats calzones and stromboli like an oven but is quicker and crunchier.

 It’s not great for reheating multiple calzones but for maintaining that tasty, crispy crust.

 It creates a perfectly crunchy outside while gently warming the filling that tastes just as good as day one.